BlitzkriegSoftware/nodesqloptimist/README.md

 # nodesqloptimist

-A demo of SQL Optimistic Locking with NodeJS and using the ORM [Knex](https://knexjs.org/)
+A demo of Microsoft SQL Server Optimistic Locking with NodeJS and using the ORM [Knex](https://knexjs.org/)

 # SQL Server in Docker